Glutexo/form2json/README.md

 * Move the Form2json object from window to jQuery.
 * Add a method to unbind the event.
 * Intercept other submit buttons than `<input type="submit" />`
-* Fix form data collection when floats are used as array keys.